Today, you’ll learn all about healing from emotional abuse.

 Surround yourself with positive people who will support you and appreciate you for who you are.

 If you can’t think of a safe person who’s willing to listen, try 7cups of tea.
 It is an online service with thousands of volunteer listeners stepping up to lend a friendly ear.

-Seeking the professional help of a therapist is a great way when dealing with such a charged subject.
+Seeking the professional help of a mental health counselor is a great way when dealing with such a charged subject.